ProceduresGovernment

 The visualization shows the distribution of Tailors and Dressmakers, Seamstresses and Confectioners Clothing in different industries and economic sectors.

-At second quarter of 2024, the workforce was higher in Electronic and Precision Equipment Repair and Maintenance (97.3%), Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops (2%), and Repair and Maintenance of Automobiles and Trucks (0.39%).
+At first quarter of 2025, the workforce was higher in Electronic and Precision Equipment Repair and Maintenance (98.1%), Retail Trade of Textile Products, except Apparel (1.11%), and Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops (0.69%).

 Labor Informality